 During 2004-2009 he was the User Requirements Coordinator in COGAIN (www.cogain.org), a European Network of Excellence investigating the use of gaze control for people with complex disabilities.
 In 2007, he founded the charity SpecialEffect, which uses specialised technology to enhance access to video games and creative self-expression for people with a wide range of disabilities.

 In April 2009, he was involved in SMARTlab's ground-breaking 'Duet for Eyes' performance at the Science Gallery, Dublin, during which two people with complex disabilities performed a musical duet using gaze controlled technology, accompanied by some of Ireland's leading professional musicians.

 From 2010 he was an advisor for the European Commission funded T.O.B.I.
 (Tools for Brain-Computer Interaction) Project.
 Since 2013 he has been an advisor for the BNCI (Brain/Neural Computer Interaction) Horizon 2020 Project (http://bnci-horizon-2020.eu).

-Mick continues to be driven by a passion to utilise whatever technology is available to reduce the gap between potential and performance for all people with disabilities and an eagerness to collaborate with others who are similarly motivated to enhance their quality of life as much as possible, as quickly as possible.
+Mick continues to be driven by a passion to utilise whatever technology is available to reduce the gap between potential and performance for all people with disabilities to enhance their quality of life as much as possible, as quickly as possible.